-IV.
-Senior Seminar in Environmental Studies: ENVI 4301
+VI.
+Senior Seminar in Environmental Studies (3 credit hours)

+VIII.
+University requirements:

-V. University requirements: completion of all other required elements of the Pathways curriculum and at least 124 credit hours.
+Completion of all other required elements of the Pathways curriculum and at least 120 credit hours.

 The Environmental Studies minor is an interdisciplinary study of the Earth's environment and human interaction with that environment.
 The required courses address environmental issues from natural science, economic, and sociocultural perspectives.
 At least nine hours need to be upper-division courses.
 In addition, it is recommended that Environmental Studies Minors complete ENVI 4301, Senior Seminar in Environmental Studies.